alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 </table>

 I knew about the [`cursor` property][cursor], but I'd never thought to use it that way.
-It's a nice touch, and I want to remember it for the next time I build a gallery.
+It's a nice touch, and I want to use it the next time I build a gallery.

 [cursor]: https://developer.mozilla.org/en-US/docs/Web/CSS/cursor